-It’s hidden in the words of folklore, poems, songs, fairytales and stories; esides in place names, leaks through into the names we understand, twisting them and changing them.
+It’s hidden in the words of folklore, poems, songs, fairytales and stories; resides in place-names, leaks through into the things we understand, twisting them and changing them.
 These slabs of life in our sterile farmland carry a weight beyond wood and wildlife; a breadth and depth of history you can sense and if you go equipped.
 The dimensions of woodlands through time stand out as proud as the raised earth boundaries dug here in medieval times which can still be traced off through the shadows filtering off into the trees away from the entrance cut.

 Wayland Wood lies just to the south-east of Watton in Norfolk, either lending or taking its name from the old Wayland.
 My instinct for romance of our untethered human footsteps through these roots and leaves prefers the former, and the vague guess-laden science borderlands of naming conventions and toponymy as a subject in itself point at hundreds taking their name from somewhere and that where would appear to be here.
 This 84 acre triangle of woodland sitting next to the buzz and snore of the A1075 winding off towards Thetford seems to have obtained this iteration, possibly one of many from the Danes; Wane lund; a sacred grove.
 Curiously the name has back-formed into another word-pairing, Watt and tun a medieval hare and barrel, the symbol the town lives under still.